wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 5. Worpit provides 4 ways to install the plugin making it easy to get started.

 == Changelog ==

+= 1.3.0 =

+* CHANGED: Plugin communication with Worpit App changed to help avoid security restrictions that impact direct access to PHP files.

 = 1.2.3 =